 With the legacy assignments providing a cushion for Sports Illustrated to find young, hungry photographers to accept the new contract site unseen, the group of 50 or so photographers immediately lost a key leverage to negotiate.
 Then, slowly, photographers started to accept the contract on the grounds that a better offer would not be forthcoming and they needed the work.
 As the numbers resisting in hopes of negotiating dwindled, the company gained more and more leverage.
 Solidarity failed and negotiations ceased.

 I have a tremendous amount of respect for my colleagues, many of whom I call my friends.
 I’m not surprised by anyone accepting a contract that is more detrimental to their business than is reasonable to accept because I’ve seen this scenario play out for twenty five years of freelancing.
 I’ve also been on the picket line with my wife and vowed to support the CFA.
-But as I speak to classrooms and conference rooms full of photographers about these issues I hear the same comments repeatedly; an increasing inability to earn a livable income from photojournalism.
+But as I speak to classrooms and conference rooms full of photographers at my workshop about these issues I hear the same comments repeatedly; an increasing inability to earn a livable income from photojournalism.
 The sad truth is, photographers have themselves mostly to blame as we’ve let our profession evolve into a “exposure compensation” model.
 Somehow photographers began to get excited to accept exposure as a method of payment, a model that is unsustainable for those who wish to derive a career and a living from a great profession.